ijdoe/camsur-bmad/docs/01-requirements/project-brief.md

 ## 1. Project Goal

-To develop and propose a single, high-impact, technology-driven solution for Camarines Sur that directly addresses the practical needs of its citizens and leadership.
-The primary focus is on enhancing provincial disaster resilience and response capabilities.
+To develop and propose a single, high-impact, technology-driven solution for Camarines Sur that transforms raw disaster data into actionable, predictive insights.
+The primary focus is on empowering provincial leadership and disaster managers with the intelligence needed to anticipate threats and act decisively, enhancing disaster resilience and response capabilities.

 ## 2. Core Problem